akka/akka-persistence-cassandra/README.md

 This will run the snapshot store with its default settings.
 The default settings can be changed with the following configuration keys:

 - `cassandra-snapshot-store.contact-points`.
 A comma-separated list of contact points in a Cassandra cluster.
 Default value is `[127.0.0.1]`.
+- `cassandra-snapshot-store.port`.
+Port to use to connect to the Cassandra host.
+Default value is `9042`.
 - `cassandra-snapshot-store.keyspace`.
 Name of the keyspace to be used by the plugin.
 If the keyspace doesn't exist it is automatically created.
 Default value is `akka_snapshot`.
 - `cassandra-snapshot-store.table`.
 Name of the table to be used by the plugin.
 If the table doesn't exist it is automatically created.
 Default value is `snapshots`.
 - `cassandra-snapshot-store.replication-factor`.
 Replication factor to use when a keyspace is created by the plugin.
 Default value is `1`.